Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Louvre Pyramid| ©Guilhem Vellut

-Take advantage of your location to enter the Louvre: If you plan to visit the museum and you have your tickets already purchased, I recommend not leaving the mall, but go directly to the door of the Louvre museum, this entrance has the same name as the mall: Carrousel du Louvre and is much less crowded than the main entrance (Pyramide).
+Take advantage of your location to enter the Louvre: if you plan to visit the museum and you have your tickets already purchased, I recommend not leaving the mall, but go directly to the door of the Louvre museum, this entrance has the same name as the mall: Carrousel du Louvre and is much less crowded than the main entrance (Pyramide).

-Buy tickets for the Louvre museum
+Buy your ticket for the Louvre museum